Developers-Collective/Sparkamek-Terminal/README.md

 The complete mode is the same as the Kamek one, but with colors, spacing and the correct line number for the errors / warnings whereas the simple mode is a lot more compact and only shows essential information.

-To compile, just run `main.py` when running from source code or the `Sparkamek` executable when running from a release.
+To compile, just run `main.py` when running from source code or the `Sparkamek Terminal` executable when running from a release.

 *You can start it from anywhere, it will automatically set the current directory to the `tools` folder of your Kamek project as long as you set the `path` in the `config.json` file to the `NewerProject.yaml` file (or whatever it's called) of your Kamek project.*